Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### Amazon Macie

 * Macie is a fully managed data security and data privacy service
-* Uses machine learning and pattern matching to discover, monitor, and help you protect your sensitive data on Amazon S3
+* Uses machine learning and pattern matching to discover, monitor, and help you protect your sensitive data on Amazon S3 by *creating and running sensitive data discovery jobs*
 * Macie enables security compliance and preventive security as follows:
   * Identify a variety of data types, including PII, Protected Health Information (PHI), regulatory documents, API keys, and secret keys
   * Identify changes to policy and access control lists